veertuinc/anka-docs/_partials/anka-build-cloud/vm-templates.md

                   | -> clone -> 13.0.1-xcode13.4.1 (stopped) -> clone -> 13.0.1-xcode13.4.1-project3-v1 (suspended)
 ```

-Now, there is another registry structure/approach you can use to fix a team to a specific UUID/Template in the registry and avoid having to change anything in the team's workflow/CI job files.
-Otherwise you'll have to change the UUID in your team's workflow/CI job files to the new one each time there is a new Template/Tag created with dependencies.
-Not a huge problem if you use version control, but we want to at least recommend it as an approach.

-1. Create empty VMs for each team: `anka create TeamA`
-1. Push those empty VMs to the registry with `anka push --tag empty TeamA`.
-Note the `empty` tag.
-This creates a single tag Template as placeholder in the registry.
-As long as you don't delete the tag in the registry, the Template/UUID will always remain.
-1. Now that an empty Template/Tag exist in the registry, you can use `anka push --remote-vm TeamA {new-template-name} -t dependencies-installed` to push the new template to the registry **onto the existing Template and therefore changing to match it's UUID**.

-Now you can use `revert` APIs or CLI commands to delete the last `--remote-vm` pushed tag from the TeamA Template, going back to the `empty` tag.
-After reverting, you can push a brand new tag with updated dependencies at any time without needing to change the UUID in your team's workflow/CI job files.
-Be careful that you don't revert the `empty` tag or you'll lose the Template.
-It also allows you to benefit from shared layers as long as you have still, at some point, cloned everything from the same base Template.

 {{< hint warning >}}
 **ARM USERS:** Suspending will currently stop the VM.
 It will show as `suspended`, regardless.
 {{< /hint >}}